dimitar-grigorov/GarageBuddy/README.md

 - **Service Tracking**: Keep a detailed log of every service performed on a customer's vehicle.
 From routine maintenance to complex repairs, Garage Buddy helps you maintain a complete history of each car, ensuring better customer service.

-- **File Attachment**: Mechanics can attach files to service records, including pictures of repairs before and after completion.
-This feature enhances documentation and allows customers to see visual evidence of the work done.
-Additionally, warranties for parts used in repairs can be tracked, ensuring quick access to warranty details when needed.

-## Getting Started
+## Install and Run

 To get started with Garage Buddy, follow the instructions below:

 1. Clone the repository: `git clone https://github.com/dimitar-grigorov/GarageBuddy`
-2. Install the required dependencies
-- Visual Studio 2022
+2. Install the required dependencies.
+Visual Studio 2022 and SQL Server 2019.
-- Client side libraries are automatically installed by LibMan (included in Visual Studio).
-- SQL Server 2019
 3. Configure the database settings to fit your environment.

 ### Configure Database Settings